The Passion and Death of Christ

 This embroidery by Egidius Annot is one of the most peculiar items in the sampler collection of the Koninklijke Kring voor Heemkunde Kontich (Kontich’s Royal Heritage Society) in Flanders.
 It is not a sampler sensu stricto, but a narrative depiction, entitled “The Passion and Death of Christ”.

+Nativity is the central theme.
+Firstly, the birth of Christ: the infant Jesus lying in a stable crib, adorned with lace.
+Mary en Joseph standing on either side of him.
+On the left we see a donkey and an ox.
 Right beneath the roof of the stable, two hovering angels are holding a banderole with the words: Glory to God etc. These are the first words of the hymn: “Glory to God in the highest heaven, and on earth peace to those on whom his favor rests”.
 For lack of space, Egidius simply added etc… to the first three words.

 In the stable we can also see two shepherds with five little sheep.
 The three Magi are present as well, guided there by the star that is depicted above the stable.